Are you curious if your corn snake is a boy or a girl?

 When visually checking the tail, examine the area from the cloacal vent to the end of your snake.

-The hemi-penis, or male sex organs, in male snakes, is located after the vent on male snakes and is seen as larger bulges.
+In male snakes, the hemipenis, or male sex organs, is located after the vent on male snakes and is seen as larger bulges.

 Female snakes will not have those bulges on the tail end.